 PARKINSON DISEASE AND PARKINSONISM

-Parkinson disease — Parkinson disease (PD) is one of the more common progressive neurodegenerative diseases.
+Parkinson disease — PD is one of the more common progressive neurodegenerative diseases.
 The prevalence of PD increases with age.
 The cardinal features of PD are tremor, bradykinesia, and rigidity.
 Postural instability generally occurs late in the course of the disease.
 Other motor features of PD include craniofacial (eg, masked facial expression, hypophonia), visual (eg, hypometric saccades, eyelid opening apraxia), musculoskeletal (eg, micrographia, stooped posture), and gait (eg, shuffling, short-stepped gait, freezing) abnormalities (table 1).
 In addition to motor involvement, PD is a complex disorder with diverse clinical features that include neuropsychiatric and nonmotor manifestations (table 2).
 (See "Clinical manifestations of Parkinson disease".)

 - Hirschbichler ST, Erro R, Ganos C, et al. "Atypical" atypical parkinsonism: Critical appraisal of a cohort.
 Parkinsonism Relat Disord 2017; 37:36.